 Self-monitoring tools

-Self-monitoring tools are frequently featured in many mental health apps — from self-improvement apps to mental wellness apps and therapy apps — allowing users to track their symptoms, moods, and behaviors over time.
+Self-monitoring tools are frequently featured in mental health apps — ranging from self-improvement to mental wellness and therapy apps —enabling users to track their symptoms, moods, and behaviors over time.

 Self-monitoring tools can include the following components: